One Million Dollars Down The Drain

-This would break your heart if it did happen to you (though there’s question of its veracity).
-I just read a story from Tel Aviv about this unfortunate woman who lost her mattress.
-She had been sleeping on the same old, ratty mattress for decades, and her daughter felt she would do her mother a favor by trading it in for something nice and new.
+Why shouldn’t we hide our cash at home?
+Well, our first story warns us of why money kept in or under our mattress can be problematic.
+This particular tale would break your heart if it did happen to you (though there’s question of its veracity).
+In Tel Aviv, there was this unfortunate woman who lost her mattress.
+She had been sleeping on the same old, ratty bed for decades, and her daughter felt she would do her mother a favor by trading it in for something nice and new.
 What her daughter didn’t realize was that the old mattress housed her mother’s life’s savings.
 Cash padded its interior which amounted to a million dollars.
-There are apparently still people out there who literally keep their money in their mattress (there are much better places to keep your money safe).
+There are apparently still people out there who literally keep their money in their mattress (note: there are much better places to keep your money safe).
 Although I scratch my head wondering a few things:

 To gain some idea about what exactly was thrown in the dump, let’s visualize a million dollars here: